 Other chieftains and troops manned the church and the remaining houses.
 Kyriakoulis Mavromichalis was appointed commander of the Greek camp.

 At the same time, a watchtower was set up in Epano Chrepa to warn the Greek forces using smoke signals as to where the enemy troops would be coming from.

 The Ottomans approach Valtetsi

-On May 6, Khurshid Pasha’s Kehayabey Mustafa arrived in Tripolitsa, coming from Epirus, where his leader, the commander of the Morias, was himself fighting Ali Pasha, who had become autonomous from the Sultan.
+On May 6, Khurshid Pasha’s Kehayabey Mustafa arrived in Tripolitsa, coming from Epirus, where his leader, the commander of the Morias, was himself fighting Ali Pasha, a rebel leader no longer under the Sultan’s command.

-Immediately afterward, he would return to Tripolitsa as a winner bringing trophies and war booty, expecting to receive honors from the Sultan.
+Immediately afterward, he would return to Tripolitsa victorious, bringing trophies and war booty, expecting to receive honors from the Sultan.